iCrazeiOS/iOS-Version-Checker/README.md

 # iOS-Version-Checker
-Check iOS Version using PHP or JS
+Check iOS Version
+Each respective language is in their own branch.
 ## Contributions
-Please make a new branch and send a pull request for other languages
+Please make a new branch and send a pull request for other languages.